andrew-pa/ttt/README.md

 Right now `ttt` supports storing and loading trees locally as text files in the [RON](https://github.com/ron-rs/ron) format.

-Storage locations can be specified with URLs or using local paths starting with `.` or `~`.
+Storage locations in commands can be specified with URLs or using local paths starting with `.` or `~`.
 Right now the `file://` protocol is also supported for absolute paths.
+An initial location can be specified as a command line argument.

 ## Building